 Breaking knives are just as they sound too – they are designed to “break” through skin, small bones, fat, and cartilage.

-If you’re someone who is buying and only working with retail cuts (steaks, roasts, chops, etc.) – you likely don’t have a need for a breaking knife.
+If you’re someone who is buying and only working with retail cuts (steaks, roasts, chops, etc.) – I wouldn’t buy this style of knife.

 However, if you’re working with either whole primals or sub-primal cuts of beef, an 8″ breaking knife is more than enough.
 For instance, if you’re buying an entire strip loin to cut into NY Strip Steaks.